Crafting a Custom Rustic Wine Rack: A Journey of Handmade Decor

 The customer originally reached out asking about standard wine bottle sizes and whether the smaller wine rack would work.
 When the order came through, however, the larger version had been selected.

-Something didn’t seem right based on our earlier conversation, so we reached out to confirm before starting the build.
+Something didn’t seem right based on our earlier conversation, so I reached out to confirm before starting the build.
 Sure enough, it had been selected by mistake.
-We were able to adjust the order and refund the price difference before production began.
+I was able to adjust the order and refund the price difference before production began.

 That kind of communication matters with handmade and made-to-order products.
-Unlike mass-produced items, every piece is built specifically for the customer, so we always try to confirm details before cutting wood.
+Unlike mass-produced items, every piece is built specifically for the customer.
+So, I always try to confirm details before cutting wood.

 Starting with Raw Pine

-For this build, we started by cutting all of the pine pieces needed for the rack:
+For this build, I started by cutting all of the pine pieces needed for the rack:

 4 side pieces